-Sciatica pain is a sharp, shooting pain that travels down the back of the leg to the knee or down into the calf or foot.
+Patients often complain of sharp, shooting pain that travels down the back of the leg to the knee or down into the calf or foot.
 Many people with chronic or long-term sciatica feel a dull ache into the leg.
 Symptoms are typically on one side of the body, but occasionally are felt bilaterally.
 Most people with sciatica also have low back pain, but not always.
-It can be quite debilitating.
-In addition to sitting, common causes of sciatica include —

-Poor ergonomics combined with not enough movement — the perfect conditions for sciatica.
+- Poor ergonomics combined with not enough movement

 An easy to remember rule: for every 30 minutes of stationary posture, get up and move for two minutes.
 Move often and change positions frequently.
 Your muscles need oxygen.
 Moving around prevents hypoxia, which leads to tissue injury.